jch3ng/nltk-passive-voice/README.md

 ## Why

-This was just some tinkering from April 2013 and may continue.
+This was just minimal NLTK tinkering from April 2013 and may continue.